Truth table: Binary operations

-2: F F T F

-and the 16-row key is

-Logical operators can also be visualized using Venn diagrams.

 Logical conjunction (AND)

 Logical conjunction is an operation on two logical values, typically the values of two propositions, that produces a value of true if both of its operands are true.

 The truth table for p AND q (also written as p ∧ q, Kpq, p & q, or p $\cdot$ q) is as follows:

 In ordinary language terms, if both p and q are true, then the conjunction p ∧ q is true.
 For all other assignments of logical values to p and to q the conjunction p ∧ q is false.

 It can also be said that if p, then p ∧ q is q, otherwise p ∧ q is p.

 Logical disjunction (OR)

 Logical disjunction is an operation on two logical values, typically the values of two propositions, that produces a value of true if at least one of its operands is true.